IceYoshi/PRNG/README.md

 mpirun -np 4 rng_mpi | dieharder -g 200 -a
 ```

-Useful dieharder options:
+Useful dieharder options (`x` stands for any number):

-Replace `-a` with `-d x` in order to only execute a particular test.
+Replace `-a` with `-d x` in order to only execute a particular test. `-d -1` in order to list all available tests.

 Specify `-m x` in order to test with a bigger pool of random numbers.
-This will also take `x`-times longer to run.
+Note that the test will also take `x`-times longer to run.